 Slowing Growth for the Becton Dickinson Dividend

 Becton Dickinson (also known as “BD”) has a long history as a dividend growth stock.
-With emphasis on dividend growth.
-Rather than current dividend yield.
+With an emphasis on dividend growth.
+Rather than the current dividend yield.

 But the last two dividend increases have been noticeably small.
 As a result, let’s investigate what is going on.